dankamongmen/notcurses/USAGE.md

 the time of each redraw), with the horizontal length scaled by 2 for purposes of comparison.
 I.e. for a plane of 20 rows and 50 columns, the progress will be to the right (50 > 40) or left with `OPTION_RETROGRADE`.
-If `NCPROGBAR_OPTION_LOCK_ORIENTATION` is provided, the initial orientation is locked in, despite any resizes.
-It locks horizontal progression by default; `NCPROGBAR_OPTION_FORCE_VERTICAL` locks vertical progression.
-These are recommended if you provide custom EGCs.

 ```
 // Takes ownership of the ncplane 'n', which will be destroyed by